chrometoasters/CT_KSS_template/readme.md

 # Chrometoaster Custom KSS template

-## Assumes use of following technolgies / approach
+## Assumes use of following technologies / approach

 - Use of kss-node in parent project to generate living styleguide